learn-co-curriculum/curriculum-team/scripts/README.md

 }
 ```

 This logs each repository URL in order on a track.
-Save the console output and
+To save the output, clear the
+console, run the code above, right click and choos 'Save.'
+Then you can
 modify the text so that each repo is on a line in the following structure:

 ```